PowerBI.tips

 Final Table

 Now adding a Bar chart will yield the following.
 Add the proper fields to the visual.
-When your done your chart should look like the following:
+When you’re done your chart should look like the following:

 Add Bar Chart